Copper Queen Hotel Ghosts

 There are reportedly three resident ghosts in the Copper Queen Hotel.
 One of the ghostly residents is an older gentleman with long hair and a beard.
 He is usually seen wearing a top hat and a black cape.

 Guests and staff have claimed to smell the aroma of cigar either before or after seeing him.
-He mostly appears on the doorway and sometimes as a shadow in the rooms which are located on the fourth floor.
+He mostly appears in the doorway and sometimes as a shadow in the rooms which are located on the fourth floor.

 The third ghost is also the youngest and it is the ghost of a little boy.
+His presence in the hotel is explained through his relatives or parents who once worked at the hotel.
 It is reported that he drowned in the San Pedro River.
-His presence in the hotel is explained through his relatives or parents who once worked at the hotel.
-Guests have reported objects being moved by the little ghost in their rooms.
-Others have reported hearing footsteps in the halls and giggling.
-The little boy’s ghost has never been seen, only heard.

-The hotel has gone through a lot of changes through the years but it has remained dedicated to its mission of providing weary travelers and guests with an excellent place to stay in when they are far away from the comforts of their own home.
+The hotel has gone through a lot of changes through the years but it has remained dedicated to its mission of providing weary travelers and guests with an excellent place to stay when they are far away from the comforts of their own home.

 The hotel has five floors but the fifth floor only contains the mechanics for the elevator.
 The hotel had a parking lot at one time but in the 1970s, the owners decided that a pool would better benefit the hotel and its guests instead of a parking lot.

 Angelas’ Restaurant, located in the hotel, offers the Copper Queen’s original 1902 menu and modern fairs, such as Pasta Pescatore and Chicken Parmesan.
 Guests will also be able to pair their meals with the extensive wine list.